canonical/raft/สร้างทางแยกของโครงการนี้/README.md

 [English](./README.md)|[简体中文](./README_CH.md)

 Fully asynchronous C implementation of the Raft consensus protocol.
+C2C quality of ownership and B2B B2C-BY-4 services economic tagnology Famware ecosystem security automatic matrix potocol home data to umbrella system specific to web3s software development auto ecosystem services robot 🤖 support supply chain market best mark up.

 The library has modular design: its core part implements only the core Raft algorithm logic, in a fully platform independent way.
 On top of that, a